caiettia/Thesis-Project/README.md

 With these methods, we are able to tune the hyperparameters and achieve the best possible minimization of error for each function.

-# Variable Selection
-For identifying what variables are statistically significant for regression, we may utilize Stepwise Selection.

 # Models